-Research by Kaspersky shows that 116.5 million malware attacks were detected on mobile devices last year alone.
+Last year more and more malware attacks were detected on mobile devices.
 It’s a stunning number.
 And it will only increase in the years to come.
 Every organisation needs to implement an effective strategy for ICT security.
 It’s the only way you’ll reduce mobile attacks and tackle cybercrime.
 Here’s an overview of the five steps that are indispensable in this process:

 - Be aware of the danger.
 Raising awareness of threats to mobile devices is more important than ever before.
 Never underestimate the human factor.
 Even an armoured door is useless if someone unknowingly leaves it wide open.